hyperledger/web3j-solidity-gradle-plugin/README.md

 Simple Gradle plugin used by the [web3j plugin](https://github.com/web3j/web3j-gradle-plugin) to compile Solidity contracts, but it can be used in any standalone project for this purpose.

-This plugin is under development and not stable.

 ## Plugin configuration

 Before you start, you will need to install the